mikestreety/mikestreety/app/content/blog/2025/2025-10-10-migrate-gitlab-to-new-domain.md

   - Gitlab
 ---

----
-title: Migrate your GitLab instance to a new domain
----

 We were sunsetting a domain and wanted to migrate our GitLab instance to a different URL.

 GitLab doesn't make this easy.
 There's no big "Change Domain" button, and if you're using package registries, you're in for a proper adventure and need to get your team on board.